router5/router5/README.md

 A simple but powerful HTML5 router, based on [route-node](https://github.com/troch/route-node) and [path-parser](https://github.com/troch/path-parser).

+> API will be subject to change, until 1.0.0 is reached but rest assured no breaking changes will be introduced without bumping the minor version up.
+If you have missed something, you can look at the [CHANGELOG](./CHANGELOG.md).
+You can also look at the [ROADMAP](./ROADMAP.md) for planned improvments and evolutions.
+If you have suggestions, I'm happy to discuss them.

 ## What is it?

 It is an __HTML5 router__, using history and organising __named routes__ in a __tree__.
 Browser support